meker12/docs-templates/README.md

 **User Guide template**

-Sphinx documentation project to create a User for a Rackspace service or product offering.
+Sphinx documentation project to create a User Guide for a Rackspace service or product offering.

 - Audience: Service consumers that want to use the product through the Cloud Control panel.